alexandriagroup/django-password-rotate/README.md

     PASSWORD_ROTATE_WARN_SECONDS = 10 * 24 * 60 * 60
     # keep at most the 3 previous (encrypted) passwords
     PASSWORD_ROTATE_HISTORY_COUNT = 3
+    # when changing the password, allow only a new password with similarity ratio greater than 50
+    PASSWORD_ROTATE_MAX_SIMILARITY_RATIO = 50
     ```
  7. Run `python manage.py migrate` to create the required database tables.